jeffersonlizar/shipitchile/README.rst

 Thanks
 =============

-Thanks to kattatzu for create the initial version for php https://github.com/kattatzu/ShipIt
+Thanks to kattatzu for create the original version for php https://github.com/kattatzu/ShipIt

-Licencia
+Licence
 =============

 MIT License